mautic/developer-documentation-new/docs/plugins/mvc.rst

 Mautic has several controllers that provide some helper functions.

+.. vale off

 \1.
 CommonController - ``Mautic\CoreBundle\Controller\CommonController``
 ------------------------------------------------------------------------

+.. vale on

 The ``CommonController`` also provides the following helper methods:

 1.1 ``delegateView($args)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. vale off

-Mautic is AJAX-driven, so it must support both standard http and AJAX requests.
-The ``delegateView`` method acts as a wrapper that detects the request type and returns the appropriate response—either a full DOM for http or a partial one for AJAX.
+Mautic is AJAX-driven, so it must support both standard HTTP and AJAX requests.
+The ``delegateView`` method acts as a wrapper that detects the request type and returns the appropriate response—either a complete DOM for HTTP or a partial one for AJAX.

+.. vale on

 The ``$args`` array contains the required elements for generating either type of response.